Myst1cX/SpotiKit/README.md

 * * *

 > **NOTE:** This is an experimental build.
 There may be bugs with the library view.
 > The original dev has resumed work since.
 Get SpotiKitUI, the updated version, [here](https://github.com/kitbodega/SpotiKit/blob/main/SpotiKitUI.js).
 > SpotiKitUI focused on the mobile-like enhancement aspect.
-Other features (ad-slot cleanup and visual premium spoof, with which also came the logging of replaced text nodes and a forced english locale spoof are no longer present.
+Other features (ad-slot cleanup and visual premium spoof, with which also came the logging of replaced text nodes and a forced english locale spoof are no longer present there).

 > You may also consider my own mobile script: [Spotifuck Userscript](https://github.com/Myst1cX/spotifuck-userscript/blob/main/spotifuck-v6.user.js).
 > Check out [Spotifuck's README & Installation Guide](https://github.com/Myst1cX/spotifuck-userscript/blob/main/README.md).